-Serbia: IFC and EBRD Help Boost Supply of Clean Energy in Serbia17.
-October 2017. / News Serbia Energy
+Serbia: IFC and EBRD Help Boost Supply of Clean Energy in Serbia, News Serbia Energy

 IFC, a member of the World Bank Group, and EBRD are helping Serbia boost its renewable energy production and improve its energy mix by providing a €215 million lending package to a joint venture developing a 158-megawatt wind farm, the largest in the Western Balkans.

 The €300 million Cibuk 1 wind farm will cover 37 square kilometres in the northern Serbian province of Vojvodina.
 Part of the Vetroelektrane Balkana project, it is a 60:40 partnership between Abu Dhabi Future Company Masdar, from the United Arab Emirates, and Cibuk Wind Holding, a subsidiary of US-based developer Continental Wind Partners.

 IFC’s €107.7 million financing package comprises a direct €52.7 million senior loan, a €36.7 million loan provided through its Managed Co-Lending Portfolio Program and a €18.3 million B loan under IFC’s syndication umbrella.
 At the same time, the EBRD is providing a €107.7 million syndicated loan under an A/B loan structure